morinel/gcmpush/README.md

 $ ant
 ```

-Add the code below to your code to extract data from notification.
+Add the code below to your code to extract data from notification and just forget the callback function that used to get the gcm's lastData.

 ```
 if (Ti.UI.Android) {